Shubham076/DB-Indexes/MySQLIndexes.md

 ### Primary Index:

-- Definition: An index on a set of columns that can uniquely identify a tuple/row
+- **Definition**: An index on a set of columns that can uniquely identify a tuple/row
 - By default, in many RDBMS systems like SQL Server and MySQL's InnoDB, the primary key is the clustered index.
 However, this can be changed based on specific configurations or requirements.
 - If you don't define a primary key, InnoDB will use the first UNIQUE index where all the key columns are NOT NULL as the clustered index.
 If no such unique index exists, InnoDB will create a hidden clustered index on a synthetic column.

 ### Unique Index:
-- Definition: An index that ensures all values in the indexed column(s) are unique, but unlike the primary index, a table can have multiple unique indexes.
+- **Definition**: An index that ensures all values in the indexed column(s) are unique, but unlike the primary index, a table can have multiple unique indexes.
 - For unique indexes, NULL values are considered distinct from each other.
 This means that, unlike other values that must be unique across all rows, you can have multiple rows with a NULL value in a column that has a unique index.
 -  A unique index can be either clustered or non-clustered, depending on the database configuration and design decisions.

 ### Clustered Index:
-- Definition: Determines the physical ordering of data in the table.
+- **Definition**: Determines the physical ordering of data in the table.
 The table's data rows are stored on disk in the order defined by the clustered index.
-- Storage: The entire row's data is stored at the leaf level of the clustered index or index contains all the cols value saves the time for extra i/o disk seek.
+- **Storage**: The entire row's data is stored at the leaf level of the clustered index or index contains all the cols value saves the time for extra i/o disk seek.
-- Uniqueness: While typically unique (as with primary keys), it can be non-unique in some systems, with some mechanism to ensure row-level uniqueness (like uniqueifiers).
+- **Uniqueness**: While typically unique (as with primary keys), it can be non-unique in some systems, with some mechanism to ensure row-level uniqueness (like uniqueifiers).
-- Multiplicity: A table can have only one clustered index.
+- **Multiplicity**: A table can have only one clustered index as it determines the phsical order of data stored in table.
+- **No Separate Table Data Storage**: In InnoDB, the table data is integrated into the clustered index.
+This means there is no separate storage for table data outside of this index, which is different from systems like PostgreSQL.
+- **Performance Implications**: The choice of the clustered index (usually the primary key) is crucial in InnoDB as it affects the performance of both read and write operations.
+Efficiently chosen primary keys can significantly enhance performance.
+- Secondary Indexes: In InnoDB, secondary indexes store the primary key columns as references, not the actual row location (ctid in PostgreSQL).

 ### Secondary/Non-clustered Index:
 - Definition: An index that doesn't determine the physical order of data storage but provides a separate structure to improve query performance.